 The School of Agriculture is looking for a dynamic full-time, tenure track Assistant Professor in Agricultural Education.
-Teaching responsibilities may include—but are not limited to introductory agricultural/technology education, curriculum, methods, facilities, introductory ag engineering, student teacher observation and other topics as assigned.
-Anticipated start date is January 2024.
+Teaching responsibilities may include—but are not limited to introductory agricultural/technology education, curriculum, methods, introductory ag engineering, and other topics as assigned.
 Those with experience teaching high school with a strong understanding of agricultural and technology education are encouraged to apply.

-Teaching responsibilities may include introductory agricultural/technology education, curriculum, methods, facilities, introductory ag engineering, and student teacher observation based on applicant’s background and experience.
+Teaching responsibilities may include introductory agricultural/technology education, curriculum, methods, and introductory ag engineering based on applicant’s background and experience.

 Other responsibilities for faculty include: